ZigaSajovic/optimizing-the-memory-layout-of-std-tuple/README.md

 ## Formulating the solution

 Given what we know, we could formulate a solution in two parts.
 First we optimize the permutation of elements, and memorize it (as a type list, with no runtime trace).
-We than store a *std::tuple* in the permuted order, and provide a level of (static) indirection when interfacing with the tuple.
+We than create a wrapper class *Tuple* that stores an *std::tuple* in the permuted order, and provides a level of (static) indirection when interfacing with it.
 This is done by having both the **permutation** and its **inverse**.
 Than, we use the **permutation** to create the layout of the stored tuple, and use the **inverse permutation** to internally map indexes with which the user interfaces with the tuple.

-We will first describe the metaprogram that computes the permutations, and than code the interface indirection.
+We will first describe the metaprogram that computes the permutations, and than code the interface indirecting wrapper.

 ### Metaprogram